dspeterson/dory/doc/design.md

 #### Batching of AnyPartition Messages

 For AnyPartition messages, per-topic batching is done by the router thread.
-When a batch for a topic is complete, Bruce chooses a destination broker as follows.
-For each topic, Bruce maintains an array of available partitions.
+When a batch for a topic is complete, Dory chooses a destination broker as follows.
+For each topic, Dory maintains an array of available partitions.
 An index in this array is chosen in a round-robin manner, and the broker that hosts the lead replica for that partition is chosen as the destination.
 However, at this point only the destination broker is determined, and the batch